cssr-tools/pymm/docs/_sources/installation.rst.txt

 .. tip::

     See the `CI.yml <https://github.com/cssr-tools/pymm/blob/main/.github/workflows/CI.yml>`_ script
     for installation of pymm in Ubuntu using Python3.13.
+Using Python3.13 requires to install a higher version of scikit-image by executing **pip install scikit-image==0.25.2**.